Neshama Quest for Adults

 Staff and participants will share in the responsibilities of cooking group meals together.
 Individuals will clean their personal dishes.
 There will be no group dishwashing buckets, etc.

-All food served by Wilderness Torah is kosher, except for a few small exceptions.
-In making its food choices, Wilderness Torah prepares food according to the highest ethical standards, including kosher, local, organic, seasonal, humane, and socially just.
+A:ย Whenever possible , Wilderness Torah prioritizes purchasing and preparing food that is kosher, local, organic, seasonal, humane, and socially just.
 Wilderness Torah prioritizes sourcing fresh, unprocessed foods, and when choosing processed or packaged foods, aims to purchase certified kosher foods.
 Wilderness Torah may at times prioritize certain values, such as local or organic, over kosher-certified.
-When such a choice is warranted, we will share such decisions openly, and a kosher option will be available.
+When such a choice is warranted, a kosher option will be available upon request.
 Example: We purchased local, homemade, organic bagels that were not kosher but we had kosher bread choices available.
+We aim to include people from a wide spectrum of Jewish observance, please reach out with questions or requests and we will do our best to accommodate you.